Tuesday, May 20, 2025

 The Chance of Intelligent Life in the Universe is Zero

 In order for life to exist in our universe, there are requirements that are sometimes loosely calculated by a formula called the Drake Equation.
 It multiplies a sequence of numbers, each representing the likelihood of one particular requirement.
-Each number is a fraction, and less than one.
+Each number is less than one.
 The more times you multiply a sequence of such numbers, the smaller the result gets.
 For example, if you multiply one-half times one-half, you get one fourth.
 Multiply that, times one half, and you get one eighth.
 Keep going, and you will get one sixteenth, one over 32, one over 64, and so on, ever smaller and smaller.

 The Drake Equation might start with the chance of a planet having a suitable atmosphere, the right amount of gravity, enough water, a protective magnetic field and so forth.
 Each chance is less than one hundred percent, so the final chance gets less and less, closer and closer to zero.